dandjo/speedometrics/README.md

     $ php bin/console import:excel /path/to/excels \
       "street name" "house number" "zip code" "city name"

-## Import Data with Docker Compose
+## Import data with Docker Compose

 To access your host filesystem we created a mountpoint of the host filesystem root at `/docker-host/`.
 The path to your home directory therefore usually is